patelmuhib427/Assigment-2-github/README.md

-# I am mastering git & github
+# I am Learning git & github
 "New details added to README"